Yale-Medicaid/Documentation/docs/data_science/project_organization.md

 ## Project Templates

 We recommend starting your R projects from the [template repository](https://github.com/Yale-Medicaid/R_project_template/) on the Yale Medicaid Lab GitHub page.
 Follow the instructions in the README file in that repository.

+## Project Tracking

+As our team grows, project management has become more and more important.
+Chima, Jacob, and Anthony are involved in many workstreams, so creating a centralized tracker for your project will help everyone stay on the same page.
+If you have a system that works for you, great!
+Otherwise, see below for our recommendation.

+Many members of the lab use [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) as a project management tool.
+GitHub Projects is a Kanban board that integrates with your repository.
+Each "ticket" you create on Projects syncs with a corresponding "issue" on the GitHub repository.
+Branches also align with your ticket, so when you merge a pull request the ticket moves to the "done" column.